 What a bunch of romantic crap.
-The rain passed.
-My problems were not Lydia.
-I got the phone Dad had put it in my room and dialed Stu and Scott’s number.
-Scott answered.
+The rain passes.
+My problem isn’t Lydia.
+I get the phone Dad has put it in my room.
+I dial Stu and Scott’s number.
+Scott answers.

-I didn’t hesitate, “Is this the way you want to work it out.”
+I don’t hesitate, “Is this the way you want to work it out.”

 “Tim.
 Oh man, I didn’t expect you to call.”

 “Well, I did.
 Get your bike.
 I’ll meet you at the pool.”

 “It’s not going to rain.
 Come on, man.
 This is the only way to settle this.”

 “You wanna fight?”

 “Grow up, Scott.
 That won’t settle anything.
 See you in a half an hour.”
 I hang up.

 I’m glad to have started it, but I really don’t have a plan.
 I just want to settle it, between just the two of us.